 Making Futures School’s activities will entail a mix of process-driven as well as applied research strategies, including – but not limited to – research-based interventions throughout the building; working with the local community to propose pioneer uses; or rethinking education in spatial practices.

 The School’s activities will oscillate between Haus der Statistik and our satellite site, the Floating University.
-Empty since 2008, the School’s core site, the DDR-constructed Haus der Statistik itself is itself the subject of a unique process of transition, where civic and public actors collaborate at eye-level to collectively invent its future.
+Empty since 2008, the School’s core site, the DDR-constructed Haus der Statistik is itself the subject of a unique process of transformation, where civic and public actors collaborate at eye-level to collectively invent its future.